-Sensitive to criticism that the humanitarian aid movement is sometimes slow to act when disaster strikes, Disaster Aid International has its own Disaster Aid Response Team (DART).
-Its raison d’être is to get the group’s survival systems to those in most need, soonest, safely, via its team of highly trained and experienced professionals and volunteers.
+Sensitive to criticism that the humanitarian aid movement is sometimes slow to act when disaster strikes, we have our own Disaster Aid Response Team (DARTs).
+Their raison d’être is to get the group’s survival systems to those in most need, soonest, safely, via its team of highly trained and experienced professionals and volunteers.
 We do not aim to be the first on the ground to establish evacuation centres but to provide a meaningful response as soon as families are able to be safely located within their communities.

-When help is sought or we are alerted to an impending or actual disaster, the first assessment is whether the situation is likely to benefit from Disaster Aid International’s specific area of expertise: to provide shelter for families within their communities so that they can be supported in building a sustainable future for the longer term.
+When help is sought or we are alerted to an impending or actual disaster, the first assessment is whether the situation is likely to benefit from Disaster Aid International’s specific area of expertise: to provide either refuge; potable water; other non-food aid or training for families within their communities so that they can be supported in building a sustainable future for the longer term.

 Once this assessment is made a DART is rapidly brought together using group selection criteria.
 The DART, usually small in number and tightly focused, is then deployed to the scene.

 The DART conducts a reconnaissance and gathers intelligence.
 Many factors are taken into consideration, for example, the social, legal, economic, political, technological aspects of the locale and then more specifically, logistics, warehousing and security.
 Need assessments, incorporating consideration of water, sanitation and health conditions are conducted.
 Site assessments are then carried out and distribution plans put in place.
 All this is done in liaison with other aid agencies wherever possible.
 The job of moving the survival systems from storage facilities to the front line begins.